openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 - Check to see if __PCM__ output has been muted.
 Use the [Alsa Mixer](/Player#alsa).
 - If jack.plumbing has been configured to use jack-mixer, the [Jack Mixer](#mixer) control must be open.
 1. There are `gstreamer` errors indicating problems with audio mode settings.
-- Refer to [Getting Started](gettingStarted/#audio).
-Be sure mode is properly configured.
+-  Be sure mode is properly configured.
 - If using Jack, check that the file `~/.jack.plumbing` ( or `/etc/jack.plumbing`) contains the correct connection definitions.
 - If using Pulse, check the file `~/.pulse/client.conf` is set to enable Pulse to autospawn.